 International customers must clear their bicycles at first port of entry and proceed to Terminal B counter B42 at OR Tambo International Airport for acceptance.

 Due to the capacity of Airlink’s aircrafts there is a limit on how many bicycles Airlink can carry at a time.
-The following aircraft types are restricted as follows: J41 – 2 bicycles, ERJ – 3 bicycles and RJ85 – 6 bicycles.
+With the Cape Town Cycle tour approaching, cyclists will be required to check-in their bicycles as cargo.

 Flysafair have a policy that the bike travels with the passenger and at no stage does the passenger travel without their bike.
 Bikes will also be collected at the baggage collection area.

-Bikes carried as sports equipment at R280 per sector.
+Bikes carried as sports equipment at R280.00 per bike per flight.

 Bikes must be disassembled and packed according to aircraft requirements and checked in no later than 90 minutes prior to departure.